 Today, consumers are able to access and analyze data that only 10 years before was exclusively available to companies.
 This growth in access to information has its benefits: it has led to increased accountability and more educated purchasing decisions on the part of the consumer.

 But this increase in access and the advancement of consumer-to-consumer communication via social media has also led to the consumerization of the IT world, and as such, has been very disruptive to the status quo.

 With increased access to information has come the need for companies to find effective ways to organize, analyze, and release information in a way that benefits their organization and creates positive ties with consumers.
-Herein lies the utility and demand for Enterprise Content Management (ECM) solutions.
+Herein lies the utility and demand for document management solutions.

 With the rise of information availability has come the rise of information-based crimes.
 Identity theft is just one example of how access to consumer information has created some very serious and frustrating issues.
-A good ECM program offers secure formats for storing and accessing information.
+A solid document management program offers secure formats for storing and accessing information.

 Combining Business with Pleasure

 Trend Micro states that “Recent studies conducted by Gartner, IDC and Forrester point out that nearly half of the U.S. workforce is already mobile and, as a result, are conducting business outside of their primary work place for more than 20% of their work week.”

 Basically, the boundaries of the workplace are expanding at an alarming rate.
 For businesses, this is a double-edged knife that must be handled with skill.

 Laurence Hart with Search Content Management believes that having a document management solution in place will allow traditional workplace boundaries to be blurred without creating major security risks.